Layr-Labs/eigenx-kms/kms.md

 ## Address Generation

+The KMS server exposes two endpoints for address generation:

+- **`/addresses` (V1)**: Returns addresses without the app identifier - **will be removed soon**
+- **`/addresses/v2` (V2)**: Returns addresses with the app identifier included

-The KMS server also exposes a `/addresses` endpoint that allows users to view the Ethereum and Solana addresses for their applications.
+These endpoints allow users to view the Ethereum and Solana addresses for their applications.
 This enables developers to know which addresses to fund or send tokens to prior to program execution.
 It also enables users to know which addresses are controlled by a given application.

 ### Usage